scheinerman/Bijections.jl/README.md

 # Bijections

-This package provides a `Bijection` data type for Julia.
+A `Bijection` data type for Julia.

 A `Dict` in Julia is not one-to-one.
 Two different keys might have the